 Run

 Note that you won’t see any changes out of trading hours unless you’re tracking a 24/7 symbol like Bitcoin.
-If the market has just opened, the script will graph the end of the previous day so you can see the trend.
+If the market has just opened, the graph will show the end of the previous day delineated by a dotted line so you can see the trend.

 The finished product